CarsonDDD/PantriPal-ACCI/website/src/architecture.md

 ### UserCreator
 The user creator is the implementation of the UserManager. the constructor requires it to be passed the related persistences.

+### PantryManager
+The pantry manager is the interface responsible for managing the user pantries, including adding and deleting items, and updating existing ones.

+### PantryCreator
+The Pantry creator is the implementation of the PantryManager.
+It implements all the required pantry functions needed for its implementation.
+The constructor requires it to be passed the related persistences.

 ---

 ## Persistence Layer